A Survey of Knowledge Tracing: Models, Variants, and Applications: Applications

 \subsection{Learning Resources Recommendation}

-Traditionally, learning resources for each student is selected in one of two ways.
-The first requires teachers to manually select suitable resources that matches students' knowledge levels for them to solve.
-However, this approach requires substantial time and efforts and different teachers may have different recommendations.
-The second allows students themselves to freely choose resources to learn; however, this may result in students choosing very easy or hard exercises that will not benefit their learning \citep{Desmarais2012}, leading to low learning efficiency.
-In recent years, the prevalence of intelligent tutoring systems and the development of KT methods make it possible to automatically recommend appropriate exercises to each student based on artificially designed intelligent algorithms.
+Traditionally, learning resources for each student are selected in one of two ways.
+The first one requires teachers to manually select suitable resources that match students' knowledge levels.
+However, this approach requires substantial time and effort, and different teachers may have different preferences.
+The second one allows students themselves to freely choose resources to learn.
+However, this may result in students choosing too easy or too difficult materials that will not benefit their learning \citep{Desmarais2012}, leading to low learning efficiency.
+In recent years, the prevalence of intelligent tutoring systems and the development of KT methods have made it possible to automatically recommend appropriate exercises to each student based on artificially designed algorithms.